markgordon22/Dublin-slang/README.md

 * Navigation of the website is working appropriatley and efficentley with no broken internal links.
 * All features above in requirements section is working appropriatley.
-* Text content is easy to read,view across all devices
+* Text content is easy to read,view across all devices.
 * Website is highly secured with user's profile secured against intrusion from other users, vistors to the site.

 # Design Choices